I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 In 1857, 75 camels were brought to the United States from the Middle East.
 The idea was that they would carry U.S. Army supplies in the southwestern desert.
 For a variety of reasons, prominent among them the outbreak of the Civil War, the plan was killed.
 Some of the animals were auctioned off, but some were simply turned loose.
 Almost certainly, the Red Ghost was one of the imported camels or a descendant.

 But, unravelling the mystery of the animal’s cadaverous rider has proved impossible.
 There’s plenty of speculation though.

 Was he a Confederate or Union soldier, captured and secured to the camel’s back, either alive or dead?

 Was it a prospector who had bought a camel and suffered a cardiac arrest and got tangled up in the saddle and harness?

-Was it a soldier who was afraid of camels (they can bite viciously if feeling grumpy) and was strapped to the beast as a crude and unsuccessful method of getting him to overcome his fear, because the animal bolted, validating the soldier's concerns.
+Was it a soldier who was afraid of camels (they can bite viciously if feeling grumpy) and was strapped to the beast as a crude and unsuccessful method of getting him to overcome his fear?
+And then, the animal bolted, validating the soldier's concerns.

 The Mohave County Miner offered another explanation: Was this merely “an ugly piece of humor by someone who had a camel and a corpse for which he had no use?”

 - “Topsy” was a feral camel that trekked across Arizona and into California.
 She was captured and taken to the Griffith Park urban wilderness area.
 But, she didn’t do well, and in April 1934, The Oakland Tribune reported that “The Last American Camel Is Dead.”

-- Camels roamed the America continent millions of years before any humans arrived.
+- Camels roamed the American continent millions of years before any humans arrived.
 According to American Heritage “The whole camel family, like the horse family, evolved here and spread to the eastern hemisphere via the then well-traveled land bridge from Alaska to Siberia a mere million years ago.”